fabianmartins/alienattack.workshop/README.md

 **My suggestions for you:**

 * **DON'T** use special characters, dashes, spaces in the environment name.
-* **DON'T** use long names like *ThisIsMyEnvironmentName*, or *ThisIsAnUnecessaryVeryLongAndName*.
+* **DON'T** use long names like *ThisIsAnUnecessaryVeryLongAndName*.
 Keep it simple.
-User something like Env01.
+Use something like Env01.
 * Also, **DON'T** use very short names, like *fm*.
 Try to use at least 5 characters to avoid name collisions.
 * If you're alone in the account/region, pick a small word for envname, like your initials, and add the month and day just to avoid collisions (ex: fabi0405).
 * The environment name will be used to create new S3 buckets.
 S3 bucket names are global.
 So, if you use very common words (like test, dev, prod, system, app) almost surely you will get a name collision.
 Be sure of chosing something that will avoid this kind of issue.
 * Avoid using potentially reserved words.
 Possible reserved words are AWS, S3, and so on.

+<details><summary>*Click here to expand and understand why you are doing this step*</summary>
-The configuration was designed like this for the case when different individuals are sharing the same account (due their company's requirements) and sharing the same region (due the need of specific features of the AWS services, only available in such regions).
+We are running the synthesizing step to give you the opportunity of reading the generated Cloudformation template.
+Also, the configuration was designed like this for the case when different individuals are sharing the same account (due their company's requirements) and sharing the same region (due the need of specific features of the AWS services, only available in such regions).

 Yet, the value chosen for **"envname"** is used to create the buckets required by the application, so chose them in a way that most likely will avoid collision to S3 bucket names (which are global).

-Let's suppose that you selected envname=r2d2.
+For instance, let's suppose that you have selected envname=r2d2.
 Then, if the deployment is successful, at the end something like this will appear

 ***